 After several months of working with the doctors to get the dosage right, I finally started to feel a little better.
 My energy which was nonexistent was actually coming back a little bit.
 I continued to work out and eat healthier.
 I thought it would be a matter of time until the weight came off.
 Well, sadly the weight did not come off.

 We are now well into 2015.
 My husband and I had decided that we wanted to start trying to have a baby this year.
 We were excited and looked forward to the experience.
 I decided to schedule my first annual exam with this new women’s health group.
 I wanted them to have a baseline of me before getting pregnant.
 At the appointment we reviewed everything, and I told them that I was worried about my weight and had some concerns about how it would affect me during pregnancy.
 The midwife listened to me and based on what symptoms I presented; she thought it sounded like PCOS.
 So she ordered some blood work and more tests.
-I went right away and within a few days, the doctor’s had called me to do more tests specifically a glucose tolerance test.
+I went right away and within a few days, the doctor’s had called me to do more tests, specifically a glucose tolerance test.
 Once the results came in, the doctor’s had referred me to an endocrinologist.
 It took over a month to get scheduled for an appointment (paperwork was constantly being “misfiled”), but I got an appointment.
-Unfortunately, the appointment was for three months out.
+More hurry up and wait; the appointment was for three months out.

-I wasn’t fazed by this appointment.
+Step 7: Endocrinologist, take two!
+I wasn’t fazed by this appointment, frankly I entered most doctor's appointments semi-numb.
 I figured I would get nowhere as usual and had extremely low expectations.
-I went to the appointment, and the doctor was great.
+To my surprise, this endocrinologist had the exact opposite reaction to the first one I had seen.
 She listened to me and understood my symptoms and wanted to help.
 She even diagnosed me on the spot with PCOS.
 Finally, someone that knows what they are talking about!

 I share my story to let you know you are not alone.
 You need to listen to yourself and trust your gut.
 You know yourself better than anyone.
-If you know something isn’t right you must fight for yourself.
+If you know something isn’t right, YOU MUST FIGHT FOR YOURSELF.
 You must be your own advocate.
-There were so many lows on this journey, and I almost gave up several times, but the one thing I did not allow to die was hope.
+There were so many lows on my journey, and I almost gave up several times, but the one thing I did not allow to die was hope.

-I will not let PCOS interfere with my life and dreams.
 I believe that Powerful women Can Overcome Symptoms!
 This is my mantra, and I hope you will adopt it too!
 I created this blog as a place for us to empower each other and to help one another.
-So please feel free to tell me about your journey with PCOS in the comments below.
+Please feel free to tell me about your journey with PCOS in the comments below.
 I am looking forward to connecting with you!
 We can be each other’s support.
-Thanks for taking the time to learn more about me and my story!